Annikken/pxt-Andee/README.md

 # Andee

 This PXT package is to enable the use of the Annikken Andee app on the BBC micro:bit.
 Users can create UI widgets like sliders, buttons and more to control the micro:bit using their BLE enabled smartphone/tablets.

 This package has been updated to support the increased storage of the microbit V2.
+If you are using microbit V1, use [this extension instead.](https://github.com/annikken/pxt-Andee4V1)

 ## Getting Started with Andee on micro:bit